HareeshBahuleyan/hareeshbahuleyan.github.io/_pages/about.md

   #   <p>123 your address street</p>
   #   <p>Your City, State 12345</p>

-news: false  # includes a list of news items
+news: false  # includes a list of timeline items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---